Diversification

 In addition, we show portfolio diversification to provide material performance improvements to both risk and return.
 Part of the attraction to smart-beta euphoria is an intuition that repeatable investment performance is systematic.
 Investors prefer a repeatable process and especially a process rooted in things that are rather simple and easily understood.

-Diversification, as a concept, has been around for a long time, but only in vague or indefinite terms.
-This paper circumscribes various inventions for diversification measurement, visualization and optimization, but a full treatment of all of these topics is beyond the scope of this article.
+Diversification as a concept has been around for a long time, but only in vague or indefinite terms.
+This paper describes various inventions for diversification measurement, visualization, and optimization, but a full treatment of all of these topics is beyond the scope of this article.
 The question we mean to address here is, does diversification work?

 Defining Diversification: The Framework